scds/podcasting/index.md

 # Welcome to Podcasting 101

 Podcasts can take academic research out of the ivory tower and into the public.
-Learn the basics of podcasting in this web module, which moves through a podcast’s life cycle, from planning to recording to distribution.
+Learn the basics of podcasting in this web module by Podcaster and SCDS Coordinator Veronica Litt and Digital Media Specialist Elaine Westenhoefer.
+We'll take you through a podcast’s life cycle, from planning to recording to distribution.

-## Next Steps
 Proceed to the [What is a Podcast?](whatisapodcast) page to get started.